JorgeCastilloPrz/hiroaki/README.md

 It uses Kotlin features like extension functions, type aliases, delegation, package level functions and many other features like custom hamcrest matchers to achieve the wanted behavior.

+When you are testing you want to isolate your tests from external frameworks that can provoke flakiness.
+**Hiroaki** relies on `MockWebServer` to provide a mock server as a target for your HTTP requests that you'll be able to use to mock your server behavior.

+That enables you to assert over how your app or system will react to some predefined server & API behaviors.

 Usage
 -----